How do I order an official transcript of my academic record?

 Students who complete their degree requirements in the summer will have their degree conferred on August 31st.
 The degree is posted to the student’s academic transcript.
 Diplomas are ordered on August 31st, and will arrive in the University Registrar’s Office approximately 6 weeks after this date.
-Graduates will receive a letter, via mail, announcing the arrival of their diploma and how it may be obtained.
+The diplomas will be mailed to the student’s home address on file.

-September and January graduates are invited to attend the Commencement ceremony in May.
-These graduates will receive commencement information early spring.
+August and January graduates are invited to attend the Commencement ceremony in May.
+These graduates will receive commencement information in early spring.

 Why is my diploma in another language?